A Wronskian Approach to the real \tau-conjecture: Zeros of the Wronskian as an upper bound

-Then, over $I$, we have $W(f_1, \ldots , f_k)=\left(f_1\right)^k W\left(\left(\frac{f_2}{f_1}\right)^\prime, \ldots , \left(\frac{f_k}{f_1}\right)^\prime\right).$ \end{lemma} These results can be found in \cite{PoSz76} (ex.
+These results can be found in \cite{PoSz76} (ex.
 57, 58 in Part 7).
 Notice that the Wronskian of a linearly dependent family of functions is identically zero (if a family is dependent then the family of the derivatives is also dependent with the same coefficients).
 But the converse is not necessarily true.
 Peano, then B\^ocher, found counterexamples \cite{Pea1889a,Pea1889b,Bo1900a} (see \cite{HistWr} for a history of these results).
 However, B\^ocher \cite{Bo1900b} proved that this converse becomes true if the functions are analytic \cite{Hur90}.

 \begin{lemma} If $f_1,\ldots,f_k$ are analytic functions, then $\left(f_i\right)$ is linearly dependent if and only if $W(f_1,\ldots,f_k)=0$. \end{lemma}